 - Grease a 30 x 40 cm (12 x 15.75”) or 30 cm – 12” baking tin with olive oil.
 The remaining olive oil will be used to brush the phyllo.

-- Place on your working surface and cut it in the middle.
-Join the two pieces to make a bigger square or rectangle piece and brush it generously with olive oil.
+- Place it on your working surface and cut it in the middle.
+Put both pieces next to each other and join them, by just pressing with your fingers to make a bigger square or rectangle piece.
+Brush it generously with olive oil and stretch it further by pulling the edges.

-- Brush on top generously with olive oil.
+- Brush the phyllo on top with olive oil.

 - Bake for about 1 hour or until golden on top.